Service providers for children with disability, autism or other additional needs

 - service standards and staff qualifications.

-- How will you work with me to support my child’s development?
+- How will the service work with you to support your child’s development?

 - How much flexibility is there?
-In other words, how much choice will I have about what to use within the service?
+In other words, how much choice will you have about the supports you can get and the professionals you can see?

-- Where will the service be provided – for example, via video conference, in my home, in a hospital, clinic, community centre, early learning centre or at school?
-And can I choose?
+- Where will the service be provided – for example, via telehealth, at home, child care, preschool or school, or in a hospital, clinic or community centre?
+And can you choose?

-- What support can you give my child when they move to kindergarten, child care or school?
-For example, will you come to kindergarten, child care or school meetings if I want you to?
+- What support can the service give when your child moves to child care, preschool or school?
+For example, can a service professional come to child care, preschool or school meetings if needed?

-- How will you support the mainstream or community activities that my child might be involved with – for example, playgroups or sports clubs?
+- How will the service support the mainstream or community activities that your child is involved with – for example, playgroups or sports clubs?

-- What can I do if I’m unhappy with the support you’re providing for my child?
+- What can you do if you’re unhappy with the support you’re getting from the service?

-These are questions about the practical side of using service providers and whether services will suit your child and family.
-Here are some questions for you to think about:
+These are questions about the practical side of using service providers.
+Here are questions for you to think about:

 - Can you and your child get to the service easily?
-For example, can you get there by public transport, or is there a car park nearby?
+For example, is there car parking or public transport nearby?

 - When, how often and for how long will your child need the service?